We Are the Queens (song): Background

 On September 15, 2016 it was announced that a new digital single, entitled "We Are the Queens", would be released on September 30, 2016, as the theme song of the mobile game Clash of Queens.

 Release and promotion

 The single was released on digital platforms on September 30, 2016.

 The song was part of a tie-in with the strategy game Clash of Queens, for which Hamasaki was chosen as the spokeswoman.

 Additionally, from September 17 to September 30, 2016, an in-game event was held where players could get an “Ayu castle“.
 Hamasaki herself also appeared as a character in the game.

 Commercials started airing on September 17, 2016.
 One of the commercials featured Hamasaki singing in front of a castle, while another one depicted her as a "race Queen".

-"We Are the Queens" was also used as the opening song during the singer's TA Limited Live Tour 2016, a fanclub-only tour that began on the same day as the song's release.
+"We Are the Queens" was also used as the opening song during the singer's Team Ayu Limited Live Tour 2016, a fanclub-only tour that began on the same day as the song's release.